 When performed this posture resembles a fish.
 The cross-legged knees look like the tails of a Fish.
 Besides this, the curved torso resembles the body of the fish.

 Matsyasana (Fish Pose) differs from Matsyendrasana (Lord of the Fishes Pose).
-The terms are often confused with.
-The Fish Pose is a reclined back bending Pose; whereas the Lord of Fishes Poses is seated spinal twist.
+Oftentimes, the confusion arises.
+The Fish Pose is a reclined back bending Pose; whereas the Lord of Fishes Poses is a seated spinal twist.

 Matsyasana Practice Routine

 Matsyasana practice routine includes the safety and precautionary measures, preparatory poses, step-by-step procedure, duration, follow-up or counterposes, tips, and advanced pose considerations.